davydovanton/novel/README.md

 ### Commands
 The main object of SAGA.
 Each command should follow specific rules:

-- One command - one business step/transaction;
+- One command - one business step/transaction.
 - Result of each object should be a Result monad (success/failure).
 When the command returns failure monad Novel starts compensation flow.
 - Each command should take only one argument - `context` object.
-In context object you can get initial params + result of each step (activity and compensation);
+In context object you can get initial params + result of each step (activity and compensation).

 ### Building SAGA
 For building orchestration you need to use this DSL: